Mastercard/flow/doc/src/main/markdown/further.md

 Adding a call to [`.reporting()`][AbstractFlocessor.reporting(Reporting)] to the construction chain of the `Flocessor` instance controls whether a HTML report of the test run is produced.
 The report will detail both the expected and observed system behaviour and the results of comparing the two.
 The [`Reporting` enum value][Reporting] that you supply controls whether the report is generated and under what circumstances it is automatically opened in a browser.

-By default the report will be saved to a timestamped directory under `target/mctf`, but the `mctf.report.name` system property offers control over the destination directory.
+By default the report will be saved to a timestamped directory under `target/mctf`, but the `mctf.report.dir` system property offers control over the destination directory.

 <!-- code_link_start -->